The Beaches (band): Blame My Ex and No Hard Feelings (2023–present)

 The Beaches announced their second album, Blame My Ex, would be released in September 2023.
 They released "Blame Brett", the first single from the album, on May 5, 2023.
 The song was based on the breakup of lead singer Jordan and Brett Emmons from The Glorious Sons and was co-written and co-produced by Gus Van Go and Lowell.
 The song was described by Billboard Canada as "poppier than their previous releases, with the heavy guitar tones swapped for reverb".
 The song went viral on TikTok, leading to an increase of streaming of the band's catalogue and became the band's second number one on Billboard's Canada Rock chart, totaling four weeks in the top position.
 Additionally, the song received airplay on various SiriusXM channels before being picked up by American terrestrial radio stations.

 The band embarked on a North American tour in 2023, including a performance at that year's Lollapalooza.
 Due to the success of "Blame Brett", the tour was mostly sold out and the song had introduced the band to a younger audience than their previous work.
 On July 17, 2024, the band opened for The Rolling Stones at Levi's Stadium in Santa Clara.

 Blame My Ex was released on September 15, 2023 via AWAL and peaked at number 76 on the Billboard Canadian Albums chart, the band's first appearance on the chart.
 The album won the Juno Award for Rock Album of the Year at the Juno Awards of 2024, and was shortlisted for the 2024 Polaris Music Prize.
 On August 22, the band headlined their biggest hometown show in Toronto to a sold-out crowd at the Budweiser Stage, where they debuted the new song, "Jocelyn".

 On April 2, 2025, the band released the single "Last Girls at the Party", as well as announcing their third studio album, No Hard Feelings, which was released on August 29, 2025.
-To support the release of No Hard Feelings, the band began the No Hard Feelings Tour in North America, which began in Chicago on August 29, 2025, and is set to conclude in Moncton on November 15.
+To support the release of No Hard Feelings, the band began the No Hard Feelings Tour in North America, which began in Chicago on August 29, 2025, and concluded in Moncton on November 15.
+A UK and European tour of the same name followed in February 2026.
+The band performed at the festival All Things Go in Toronto in June 2026.
+No Hard Feelings was selected as one of the 40 best Canadian albums of 2026 and long-listed for the Polaris Music Prize.

+The band made their debut at Coachella in 2025.
+The Coachella set list and "Edge of the Earth" were subsequently referenced and featured in the second episode of the 2026 Amazon Prime series Off Campus.
+The band subsequently went viral on social media, resulting in a significant number of online streams and the band gaining over 5 million new monthly listeners on Spotify.
+Around the same time, the Beaches also served as an opener for Louis Tomlinson on his How Did We Get Here?
+World Tour.